oarepo/invenio-acls/docs/usage.rst

 Mappings
 ========

+Mapping define a set of records to which a given operation and ACLs are applied.
 Every mapping contains the following required properties:

     name:
-        the name of the ACL
+        the name of the ACL, only for humans

     priority:
-        the priority of the ACL rule
+        the priority of the ACL rule, for its meaning see the principles above

     operation:
-        an abstract operation the ACL describes, for example "get" or "update"
+        an abstract operation the ACL describes, for example "get", "update" "delete" for standard REST operations.
+Can be any string for custom operations (such as "approve", "publish", ...).

     schemas:
-        a set of records identified by json schema URLs to which ACL applies
+        set it to a list of schemas to which the ACL is applied.
+        Records having other schemas are not affected by the ACL.

 The following implementations of mappings are built-in: